Exoplanets and Travelling

 A short introduction of myself

 Hi!
 I am an astrophysicist hunting for new exoplanets.
-Since 2018, I am a Torres Fellow at the Massachusetts Institute of Technology (MIT), working with the Transiting Exoplanet Survey Satellite (TESS) team.
+Since 2018, I am a Torres Fellow at the Massachusetts Institute of Technology (MIT), working on small exoplanets, small stars and stellar flares with the Transiting Exoplanet Survey Satellite (TESS) team.
 Whenever I am not searching for new worlds, I enjoy travelling, the outdoors (scuba diving, rock climbing and hiking), and exploring our own Earth.

 My physics undergraduate education was at the University of Würzburg, where I studied AGN mega-masers in the multi-wavelength group of Professor Matthias Kadler.